COB-17: honoring Petrov

 According to this academic researcher, Internet-based mechanism for sharing intellectual work and discussing ideas and applications offers no escape from pressure to produce boring, worthless, and intellectually pathetic work:

-The author suggests that association journals should support more "epistemological and methodological diversity" and should publish more articles with even less obvious impact than articles currently being published.
-The author also advocates that academic researchers spend more time discussing journal publication standards and processes. [id. p.
-33] To me, these proposals point to a weak, unimaginative reform agenda.
+The author suggests that association journals should support more “epistemological and methodological diversity” and should publish more articles with even less apparent impact than articles currently being published.
+The author also advocates that academic researchers spend more time discussing journal publication standards and processes.[3]
+To me, these proposals point to a weak, unimaginative reform agenda.
 Much more radical change is necessary to save the world from tedium and intellectual collapse.

 Reference: